prasadzt/zt-team-league/readme.txt

 == Description ==

-Ztec Team League plugin is a full-featured elementor widget for team league based on the principles of flexibility, reliability and powerful features! store football/sports teams categorized by the league team list inclide logo, name, history, nickname and total Player
+Ztec Team League plugin is a full-featured elementor widget for team league based on the principles of flexibility, reliability and powerful features!
+Store football/sports teams categorized by the league

+Team list we will be modify or filter by Elementor widget option.
+We are provide multiple filter option like title keyword , league category and also pagination limit.

+Create custom field for additional information in teams are logo, name, history, nickname and total player.

 == Installation ==